General backup best practices

 If you want to backup a bigger MySQL Database on a hosted webspace with phpMyAdmin you could run into problems because there often is a time limit for php processing.
 There is a script called MySQLDumper or Bigdump that has a workaround for the limit.
 MySQLDumper can also generate automatic backups.

-If you are using a database other than MySQL, that vendor's documentation should have backup information.
+If you are using a database other than MySQL or MariaDB, that vendor's documentation should have backup information.
 For a list of even more methods, consult the Handbook pages in the Upgrade Guide as well.

 Backing up the core files